ssanchez59/myNoise/README.md

 ## Handling Messages

-All messages that pass through **noise** are serialized/deserialized as [protobufs](https://developers.google.com/protocol-buffers/).
+All messages that pass through **myNoise** are serialized/deserialized as [protobufs](https://developers.google.com/protocol-buffers/).
 If you want to use a new message type for your application, you must first register your message type.